Nurseries Online

 An excellent plant for attracting birds and bees to the garden, the common name is ‘Green Honey Myrtle’.
 With a very dense growth habit and a fairly fast growth rate Melaleuca diosmifolia is well suited as a screening plant.
 Perticularly suited to this use in coastal situations.

-If you are looking for other native plants with green flowers, you could consider, Callistemon pinifolius – The Green Bottlebrush.
+If you are looking for other native plants with green flowers, you could consider, Callistemon pinifoliusThe Green Bottlebrush.

-Melaleuca diosmifolia – Summary Information
+Melaleuca diosmifolia – Key Features Summary Information

-• Growth rate – Fast to medium.
+• Growth Rate: Fast to medium

-• Position – Full sun to a little shade.
+• Position: Full sun to partial shade

 Originally from southern coastal areas of Western Australia Melaleuca diosmifolia is a fascinating green flowering species.
 It is a vigorous species, dense growing and spreads easily.
 However Melaleuca diosmifolia does have its problems if not kept under control.